 With a wooden spoon, stir in the white chocolate evenly.
 Divide dough into two uniform logs.
 Place logs onto prepared baking pan, leaving each a couple inches apart.
 Slightly flatten and bake 21-23 minutes, or until toothpick inserted into each log comes out clean.

 Remove from oven to cool on pan for 5 minutes, reducing heat in oven to 350-degrees F. Slice each log into 1/2-inch wide slices on the biased(diagonally).
-Place back onto used baking pan, cut-side down, and continue cooking an additional 7 minutes to lower the moisture content.

 Remove from oven to completely cool.